 Examine was started back in 2011.
 Since then, we’ve had tens of millions of visitors.
 We’ve built up a reputation of trust and authority and an irritating adherence to being nuanced and contextual, rarely ever giving you binary answers.

-We started work on Examine v2 back in January 2020, and we’re aiming to release it to the public on July 6 (33 days from today).
+We started work on Examine v2 back in January 2020, and it was released on August 18 2022.

 I asked via email and social media if people wanted me to write about the experience, and I got 50+ emails and messages on what people wanted to learn.